 Yamagata Buddhist altar Yamagata butsudan

-Robust appearance adorned with massive splendor of gold leaf
+Robust appearance with impressive gold leaves designs

 What is Yamagata Buddhist altar ?